 Once your design is finished carefully transfer your heart tin onto a baking tray & into the oven.

 We use a small oven for this craft which we place outdoors.
 I wouldn't recommend melting the beads indoors as the smell of the melting plastic isn't pleasant.
-The oven we use is like the one pictured below, & we simply add an extension cable & place it on a flat surface so it's safe to use outside.

 Once your baking tray is in the oven set the temp to 180°C for around 5mins which should be enough time to melt the beads together.
 If your beads are not completely melted leave them for a couple of minutes but check them continually.